f4exb/sdrangel/plugins/channelrx/radioclock/readme.md

 * Looking for minute marker - Indicated at startup or after signal lost, while looking for the minute marker.
 * Got minute marker - Indicated after finding the minute marker and waiting for the first timecode to be received.
 * OK - Indicates timecodes are being received.
+* Parity error - Indicates a parity error in received timecode.

 The date and time fields are only valid when the status indicates OK.

-If while in the OK state several second markers are missed, the status will return to Acquiring Signal.
+If while in the OK state several second markers are not detected, the status will return to Looking for minute marker.